Zag-Research/Zag-Smalltalk/Documentation/LLM & GenAI.md

 ## CanIUse.ai
 [CanIUse.ai](https://www.canirun.ai/) uses browser-based information to estimate which LLMs can run effectively on your machine.
 You can also choose a machine/memory config to see how well it would work.

+## Model VRAM Calculation
+[LLM Inference: VRAM & Performance Calculator](https://apxml.com/tools/vram-calculator) shows for a given GPU (or Apple integrated GPU) how much memory is required to run a given model for inference or fine-tuning.
 ## Best Local LLMs for Coding
 The best local LLMs for coding are ==**Qwen3.6-27B** (or **Qwen3-Coder-Next**) for mid-range hardware and **Qwen3.5-32B** or **Mistral Codestral 25.12** for ultra-fast, single-GPU autocompletion==.
 These open-weight models deliver near-GPT-4-class generation speeds and local privacy when hosted.
 [1](https://www.reddit.com/r/LocalLLaMA/comments/1mz0640/best_small_local_llm_for_coding/), [2](https://medium.com/data-science-collective/what-is-the-best-local-llm-for-coding-in-2026-8dab3619ff89), [3](https://www.youtube.com/watch?v=3zSANOIBHYw), [4](https://localaimaster.com/models/best-local-ai-coding-models)